zjunlp/MKGformer/README.md

 # MKGFormer

-Code for the SIGIR 2022 paper "[Function Prediction for Understudied Proteins using Knowledge‐Graph‐enhanced Language Model with Alphafold]()"
+Code for the paper "[Function Prediction for Understudied Proteins using Knowledge‐Graph‐enhanced Language Model with Alphafold]()"